COLOURS AND CULTURE OF

 Overview

 Almost without doubt, the sub-continent of India is one of the most fascinating places on earth.
 A population of almost two billion people throng into hundreds of cities, from Delhi to Chennai, from Mumbai to Kolkata.
 The country occupies 1.3 million square miles of beautiful, lush green paddies to arid deserts, lakes and backwaters to towering mountains, modern cities to biblical villages.
-Although Hindi and English are probably the predominant languages, there are dozens of other and hundreds of dialects.
+Although Hindi and English are probably the predominant languages, there are dozens of others and hundreds of dialects.
 So, too, it is with the cultures and religions, all in the world’s greatest melting-pot.

 Each visit to India is a mind-blowing experience, one that can only be enjoyed by being there…and that’s what we plan to do.
 You are invited to join us.